Green Man Gaming

-Business Model
+Business model

-Green Man Gaming works with companies like Steam, Uplay, Origin, and the Epic Games Store to sell game keys that customers then redeem on those respective platforms at retail and discounted prices.
+Green Man Gaming works with companies like Steam, Uplay, Origin, and the Epic Games Store to sell in-game keys at retail and discounted prices which can be redeemed by customers on respective platforms.

 History

-In 2009, Paul Sulyok formed Green Man Gaming with Lee Packham.
-Sulyok had previously been the CEO of Prize Fight, an online gaming platform, and Packham had been responsible for developing the technology behind Prize Fight.
-Green Man Gaming officially started trading on the 10th of May 2010.
+Paul Sulyok and Lee Packham founded Green Man Gaming in 2009.
+Prior to this, Sulyok had served as the CEO of Prize Fight, an online gaming platform, while Packham was responsible for developing the platform's technology.
+Green Man Gaming commenced its official trading activities on 10 May 2010.

-Lee Packham developed and managed the initial launch of the retail platform, and created a new method for facilitating a Video Game Exchange for Green Man Gaming.
+Lee Packham developed and managed the initial launch of the retail platform and created a new method for facilitating a Video Game Exchange for Green Man Gaming.
 Users who downloaded games from its "Capsule" gaming client with SecuROM DRM could then trade some of their digital games for credits, which could be used to purchase anything on the Green Man Gaming website.
 This worked by deactivating the code required to play the game, which was then re-sold as a 'pre-owned' game.
 Capsule was retired in 2016.

-At the end of 2011, Callum Jay joined Green Man Gaming as the CFO, coming from a background in finance direction.
-Tim Sawyer also joined Green Man Gaming as their EVP Operations in 2011, previously serving as the head of e-commerce at MeMega Retail Ltd. After a year-long sabbatical at Twitter to develop TweetDeck's iOS, Lee Packham returned to Green Man Gaming as co-founder and EVP Engineering.
+At the end of 2011, Callum Jay joined Green Man Gaming as the CFO, having a background in finance direction.
+Tim Sawyer also joined Green Man Gaming as their EVP Operations in 2011, previously serving as the head of e-commerce at MeMega Retail Ltd. After taking a one-year break from Green Man Gaming to work at Twitter developing TweetDeck's iOS, Lee Packham returned to his position as co-founder and EVP Engineering.

 On 9 July 2012, Green Man Gaming announced its merger with Playfire.
 At the time of acquisition, Playfire had more than 1.2 million users, tracking over 50,000 video games on the website and allowing users to automatically track their gameplay and in-game achievements or trophies from Steam, PlayStation Network, and Xbox Live.
 At the end of July 2012, Green Man Gaming expanded its multi-platform portfolio to include selling boxed games, and PC-DVD, Xbox 360, Xbox One, PS3, and PS4 games, as well as consoles and peripherals.